- City Council

 Any person may appear before the City Council on any issue during the "Public Participation" portion of the agenda.
 Please note that the Council may only listen and refer your comment or question to staff or a City Committee for further consideration, if appropriate.

 Letters, petitions, reports or other written documentation regarding your request are always helpful over strictly verbal requests, so that copies can be distributed to the Council members for their advance information and review.
-Providing this documentation helps ensure that your request is placed on the agenda of the appropriate Committee or the City Council for action.
+Providing this documentation helps ensure that your request is placed before the appropriate Staff member, Committee or the City Council for action.